humb1e1989/Application-of-Machine-Learning-in-the-Classification-of-Students-According-to-their-grade/README.md

-It is a  coursework of mine which is my first project concerning machine learning and artificial intelligence.
-The files includes a lot of attemptation and chinese comment.
+It is a  coursework of mine which is concerning machine learning and artificial intelligence.
+The files includes a lot of attemptation and chinese comments.
 If you are looking for a systematic details about what I have done, please check the report I upload.